datamol-io/medchem/README.md

 | [PAINS](https://pubs.acs.org/doi/abs/10.1021/jm901137j) |              479 |
 | SureChEMBL                                              |              166 |

-There are used in lead filtering as `medchem.filter.lead.lead_filter`
+There are used in lead filtering as `medchem.filter.lead.alert_filter`

 #### Generic filters